raiesbo/food-tracker/README.md

 - `AUTH0_CLIENT_SECRET`: Auth0 client secret for the applications authentication.
 - `AUTH0_CLIENT_ID_API`: Auth0 client id for the Matchine-to-Machine Application.
 - `AUTH0_CLIENT_SECRET_API`: Auth0 client secret for the Matchine-to-Machine Application.
 - `DROPBOX_API_TOKEN`: Dropbox connection token to store images and other files.
-Can be found in the App section.
+Can be found in the App section (To be implemented).

 ## Technologies